codefriar/bootstrap4-github-pages/index.md

   > Note, you need to be able to execute `kubectl` commands on your cluster, so make sure you’ve authenticated.
 - MongoDB Atlas instance.
 Our MERN stack app uses Mongodb Atlas, as its datastore.
 You’ll need to [sign up 🆓 and get the connection URL from the Mongo Atlas interface.](https://www.mongodb.com/atlas/database) Helps to copy paste that to a notes file.

-<a class="btn btn-primary" href="forkingTheRepos">👏 Ok, I've got those things, let's get started</a>
+<a class="btn btn-primary" href="Forking/forkingTheRepos">👏 Ok, I've got those things, let's get started</a>